 Coordinates: 37° 33′ 30″ N, 27° 49′ 25″ E

 The ruins of Alinda are situated on a hilltop overlooking a fertile plain above the village of Karpuzlu.
-Several parts of the city walls, the theatre and some of the towers are in good state of preservation but the most outstanding of Alinda’s ruins are the remains of the huge Hellenistic Agora.
-It is over 90 meters long and was originally composed of three-storeys, of which the lower two are well-preserved.
+Several parts of the city walls, the theatre and some of the towers are in good state of preservation, but the most outstanding of Alinda’s ruins are the remains of its massive Hellenistic Agora.
+It is over 90 meters long and was originally composed of three storeys, of which the lower two are well-preserved.

-The Hellenistic theatre, retaining two galleries and most of its seats, is also in good state of preservation but mostly overrun by vegetation and olive trees.
+The Hellenistic theatre, retaining two galleries and most of its seats, is also in a good state of preservation but mostly overrun by vegetation and olive trees.
+It had a seating capacity of approximately 5,000 people.
 Facing south, the theatre gives an outstanding view over Karpuzlu and the valley below.
-It had a seating capacity of approximately 5,000 people.

-At the summit of the hill stand an imposing two-storey Hellenistic watchtower, the foundations of a small temple as well as substantial remains of a Roman aqueduct supported by four arches.
+At the summit of the hill stands an imposing two-storey Hellenistic watchtower, the foundations of a small temple and substantial remains of a Roman aqueduct supported by four arches.